+c.
 Documentation

-Documentation for each complaint or appeal must be maintained.
-Each file must include the following:
+Documentation for each complaint or appeal must be maintained in each applicant file and must include the following:

 - Contact information for the complainant; - Initial complaint; - Address and GLO assigned project number (if applicable); - Any communications to and from complainant or appellant; - Results of the investigation, together with any notes, letters, or other investigative documentation; - The date the complaint or appeal was closed; and - Any other action taken.